 No. They improve direction and consistency, but AI music generation still has variation between runs.

 Usually start by adjusting style tags first.
-Once the sound direction is close, then make lyric-level changes if needed.
+Once the sound direction is close, then make lyric-level changes or add Vocal Director delivery cues if needed.

 Generate lyrics & style tags with Lyrix4U →